 But you see, I can’t completely cross it off my bucket list just yet.
 As it turns out, whether in Zermatt is quite unpredictable so you can never be sure that you are actually going to * SEE * the famous “Toblerone mountain”.
 Why?

-Weather in Zermatt changes a lot
+The weather in Zermatt changes a lot

 During our 2,5 days visit to Zermatt this summer (end of July), it rained almost the entire time.
 Does this mean it wasn’t worth it?
 ABSOLUTELY NOT!!
 The views are breathtaking EVEN when cloudy so definitely don’t get discouraged by bad weather.